Deltares/rtc-tools-simulation/docs/source/reservoir/single_reservoir_model.rst

 The single reservoir is modelled as having a single inflow, and single outflow.
 This outflow can be made up of components flowing through a spillway or turbine if applicable (activated through the use of schemes, see :ref:`reservoir-api`).
 The reservoir has an associated elevation, and volume.
-It is also possible to account for the effects of rain or evaporation (see :ref:`reservoir-api`)
+It is also possible to account for the effects of rain or evaporation (see :ref:`reservoir-api`).

 Inputs
 ------